blakeadaniel/claude-code-statusline/README.md

 | 5-hour usage | 50% | 90% |
 | 7-day usage | 50% | 90% |

-To change them, re-run `npx claude-code-statusline` and answer `y` at the customize prompt, or edit the constants directly in `~/.claude/statusline-command.sh`:
+To change them, re-run `npx claude-code-statusline-progress` and answer `y` at the customize prompt, or edit the constants directly in `~/.claude/statusline-command.sh`:

 ```python
 CONTEXT_WARN   = 0.20